 According to Madelia Hickman Ring, Bonhams American Furniture, Folk & Decorative Arts specialist, "Buyers want more than just traditional forms at reasonable prices.
 Rare pieces in excellent condition with good or interesting provenance continue to do well."

-"The prices realized illustrate that objects by well-known makers, of very good quality and of rare form fetch strong prices," emphasized Victoria Ayers, Bonhams Senior Specialist in Silver, Porcelain & Decorative Arts.
+"The prices realised illustrate that objects by well-known makers, of very good quality and of rare form fetch strong prices," emphasised Victoria Ayers, Bonhams Senior Specialist in Silver, Porcelain & Decorative Arts.